Creating a PINS Record

 - It should not be confused with standards for laboratory safety – appropriate gloves, glasses & clothing to handle lab materials safely.

-Definition of FDA Good Laboratory Practices (GLP): GLP applies to practices for conducting nonclinical laboratory studies that support or are intended to support applications for research or marketing permits for products regulated by the Food and Drug Administration, including food and color additives, animal food additives, human and animal drugs, medical devices for human use, biological products, and electronic products.
+FDA Good Laboratory Practices (GLP): GLP applies to practices for conducting nonclinical laboratory studies that support or are intended to support applications for research or marketing permits for products regulated by the Food and Drug Administration, including food and color additives, animal food additives, human and animal drugs, medical devices for human use, biological products, and electronic products.
 Compliance with this part is intended to assure the quality and integrity of the safety data filed with the FDA.
 GLP, a data quality system, should not be confused with standards for laboratory safety – appropriate gloves, glasses & clothing to handle lab materials safely.

-More information on FDA Good Laboratory Practice (GLP).
+More About FDA Good Laboratory Practice (GLP)

-- Select a Country – United States is first in the drop down, then alphabetical.
+- Select a Country – United States is first in the drop-down, then alphabetical.

-- Select a State – North Carolina is first in the drop down, then alphabetical.
+- Select a State – North Carolina is first in the drop-down, then alphabetical.